tvincent23/tvincent23/README.md

 ### Hi there 👋

-- 🌱 I’m at currently at the beginning of my journey coding.
-I'm very excited to start bootcamp with School Of Code in September :)
+- I am a School of Code bootcamp student in the UK, at the beginning of my journey in tech.
+I am hoping to start in a new career as Software Developer.
-- 😄 Pronouns: he/him
+-